 While these documents are quite different, there are a couple of similarities.

-Both documents are legally binding.
+Both documents are legally binding contracts.
 This means that the agreement has been made by both the purchaser and the vendor, and that the actions they contain are required.

 If you’re looking for more information about purchase orders, read our blog post on the difference between a purchase requisition and a purchase order.